 Are you in your 40s and still having periods?
 If so, this post is for you.
-You are in a unique time of life called perimenopause, a natural period of life when sex hormones and cycles slowly begin to wind down.
+You are in a unique stage of life called perimenopause, a natural period when sex hormones and cycles are slowly changing.

 Please don’t fret about being in your 40s!
 Fortunately, nature gives you this decade as a nice long transition from your reproductive years into menopause.
-You have tons of time to tend to your mind-body health and get things in order to rock your 50s.
-There isn’t a guidebook for all women in their 40s, so I like to have a “what to expect and do” conversation with the women I work with.
-Here I cover the six top things to pay attention to for women in their 40s…
+You have lots of time to tend to your mind-body health and get things in order to rock the third trimester of your life, the menopause years.
+When I work with women in perimenopause, we have conversations about what to expect and do in order to sail through this transition without fuss or drama.
+Here I discuss five things to pay attention to during perimenopause.

 1. Harness your mindset

-Use perimenopause (your 40s) as a decade of preparation for menopause.
-Think about how you want to live and feel when you enter your 50s, and don’t let your parent’s experience dictate yours.
+Use perimenopause as a decade of preparation.
+Think about how you want to live and feel when you enter your 50s, and don’t let your mother’s experience dictate yours.
 Do you want to feel strong, confident, fit, healthy, flexible, creative, beautiful, or sexy?
 You get to be all of these things in your 50s, and more!
-NOW is the time to shape how you feel as you get older.
-Your lifestyle shapes how you age far more than your genetics do, and YOU choose your lifestyle.
+NOW is the time to shape how you feel and live as you get older.
+Your lifestyle shapes how you age far more than your genetics do, and YOU choose your lifestyle, which leads to….

 2. Put yourself first

 Self-care is giving the world the best of you instead of what’s left of you

 Put yourself at the top of your to-do list, before everyone else – if you have trouble doing this, you need to check out my friend Victoria Albina’s Feminist Wellness podcast.
 Make nourishing food, 8 hours of restorative sleep, and daily exercise non-negotiable.
 If you don’t yet have these three basics down, now is the time to learn them.